Man Utd’s 10 youngest Premier League goalscorers & how they fared

 “That was it: ‘You can leave.’
 It took time for me to go, but I was desperate to leave when I did, and that saddens me because I loved everything about Manchester United.”

-He has since established himself as a regular for the French side, making 129 appearances over the last four-and-a-half years.
+He established himself as a regular for the French side, making 139 appearances, but has now returned to Brazil with Botafogo.

 James Wilson – 18 years & 157 days